-All staff sign to confirm they have received a copy of the Child Protection Policy and Staff Code of Conduct.
-These are also included in the staff handbook
+All staff sign to confirm they have received a copy of the Child Protection Policy and Part 1 of Keeping Children Safe in Education (2019)

-All relevant staff (involved in early years settings and/or before or after school care for children under eight) are made aware of the disqualification and disqualification by association legislation and their obligations to disclose relevant information to the school: staff have to sign a document at the start of the year to show they have read key policies and procedures and are aware of key legislation including the disqualification by association.
+All relevant staff (involved in early years settings and/or before or after school care for children under eight) are made aware of the disqualification legislation and their obligations to disclose relevant information to the school.
+All staff are reminded of this obligation at the time of appointment and annually.